Medically reviewed by Drugs.com. Last updated on April 1, 2021.

-Renagel has been given to normal healthy volunteers in doses of up to 14 grams per day for eight days with no adverse effects.
-Renagel has been given in average doses up to 13 grams per day to hemodialysis patients.
+Renagel has been given to normal healthy volunteers in doses of up to 14 g per day for eight days with no adverse effects.
+Renagel has been given in average doses up to 13 g per day to hemodialysis patients.
 There are no reports of overdosage with Renagel in patients.
 Since Renagel is not absorbed, the risk of systemic toxicity is low.

 Figure 1: Chemical Structure of Sevelamer Hydrochloride